 Electrocardiogram (EKG) is a multipurpose technology that offers detailed insight into heart function.
-Barry Weckesser, MD, and Amy Kinter, NP, at The Heart Institute of Venice in Venice, Florida, use EKG to diagnose and monitor numerous heart conditions.
+Amy Kinter, NP, at The Heart Institute of Venice in Venice, Florida, uses EKG to diagnose and monitor numerous heart conditions.
 They also offer specialized EKG services such as stress testing and Holter monitoring.
 Call The Heart Institute of Venice to learn more about EKG’s uses or schedule a consultation online today.

 An EKG is a simple, painless test health care professionals use to evaluate your heart’s electrical activity and rhythm.
 It’s typically the first procedure you undergo if you have symptoms of a heart condition.